Flexible Payments, Stronger Checkout: What New Below Prime Consumer Data Means for Retailers

 Flexible Payments Influence Conversion and Confidence

-These insights inform retailers on conversion and average order value, as flexible payments change the way consumers evaluate affordability at checkout.
-Just as importantly, the emotional impact matters.
+These insights inform retailers on conversion and average order value, as flexible payments change the way consumers responsibly evaluate affordability at checkout.
+Just as importantly, the consumer confidence created matters.
 Sixty-five percent of consumers say flexible payments create positive feelings such as reassurance or relief, which can reduce friction and help them move forward with purchases they need.

 A Trust Building Moment at Checkout

-Most (60%) below prime consumers report using a flexible payment plan in the past year, frequently to manage unavoidable expenses such as home or auto repairs.
-Some even rely on these options for essentials like groceries.
+About 60% of below prime consumers report using a flexible payment plan in the past year, frequently to manage unavoidable expenses such as home or auto repairs.
 This behavior reflects a broader financial reality rather than irresponsible spending.

 For retailers, offering flexible payment options can be a signal of understanding.
-It shows all consumers that the business recognizes today’s financial constraints and is willing to meet shoppers where they are.
+It shows all consumers that the business recognizes challenges that can be presented in today’s financial environment and is willing to meet shoppers where they are.

-In an environment where trust influences loyalty, checkout flexibility can reinforce a retailer’s role as a partner, not just a point of sale.
+In a setting where trust influences loyalty, checkout flexibility can reinforce a retailer’s role as a partner, not just a point of sale.

 What This Means for Retailers